 |Prior to 3rd Scheduled Day||50% of total program tuition and fees, plus books, supplies and tools|

 |On or after 3rd Scheduled Day||100% of program tuition and fees, plus books, supplies and tools|

 • The term “withdraw” defines any reason for a student leaving school, whether it is initiated by the student or by the school.

 • The term “total program tuition and fees” defines the program in its entirety (start date to end date), not per payment period.

-• The only mark given for withdrawing from a certification program after classes have begun is a “W.”
+• The only mark given for withdrawing from a career credential program after classes have begun is a “W.”

 When calculating refunds, failure to give notification of withdrawal (unofficial drop) will result in the Adult Career Center waiting 10 calendar days from your last day in attendance to officially withdraw you from the program and defining that 10th day as your official withdrawal date.